 As opposed to the two previous hands-on approaches to sheet metal shrinking, shrinker machines can be used to automate the shrinking process.
 This machine has jaws that grab the sheet metal and force it together, shrinking it into the desired shape.

 Once you’ve cut, stretched, shrank, and welded your metal, the final basic sheet metal fabrication step is to finish your project.
 Adding a finish to your metal will enable it to last longer and perform better.
 Three common finishing techniques are:

 This involves shooting sand and other abrasives against your sheet metal at a high velocity.
 Sandblasting creates a matte texture on your sheet metal and is often used to prepare metal for coating.

 This finish is created by using a cloth wheel to buff the surface of the metal.
 If you want your metal project to shine, then buff polishing is likely the technique for you.

 Various coats can be applied to your project via chemical baths, which alter the substrate and improve the corrosion resistance and durability (as well as look) of your sheet metal project.

-What are metal profiles?
-Metal profiles refer to geometrically shaped metal objects with a certain cross-sectional shape and size after metal plastic processing.
-There are two common metal profiles on…
+Metal profiles refer to geometrically shaped metal objects with a certain cross-sectional shape and …